aashutoshrathi/1Chat/README.md

 - Add Loading Bar when uploading images.
 - Add send image from Gallery button (Not able to add multiple prefix icons)
 - Implement multiple chatrooms (After we complete single one)
+- Add E2EE using one more attribute as key in every chat room.

 ## Author